lucasvtiradentes/gcal-sync/README.md

 ## :trumpet: Overview

-Add an one way synchronization from <a href="https://ticktick.com/">ticktick</a> tasks and <a href="https://github.com/">github</a> commits to your <a href="https://calendar.google.com/">google calendar</a> and boost your time-tracking capabilities and productivity analysis..
+Add an one way synchronization from <a href="https://ticktick.com/">ticktick</a> tasks and <a href="https://github.com/">github</a> commits to your <a href="https://calendar.google.com/">google calendar</a> and boost your time-tracking capabilities and productivity analysis.

 <div align="center">
   <table align="center">